Listen to this story

 In Cordoba, near Alta Gracia, de la Serna co-founded the local Free French chapter.
 Roughly 300 committee members met weekly to recap the latest news from the front and gather funds for the liberation of Paris by selling hand-bound French recipe books.
 They were not alone.
 Of the 400 Free French committees founded around the world, 300 of them were in Latin America, and more than 40 in Argentina.
 Committees sprouted up in Mendoza, Posadas and as far away as Tucuman, near the Bolivian border.

 From June 1940, Buenos Aires became the beating heart of the French resistance-in-exile.
 In this cosmopolitan port city, French expats and Argentinians alike drummed up resistance to — and raised money to counter — France’s collaborationist regime headquartered in the spa town of Vichy.
 Around 400 recruits left the port of Buenos Aires on boats headed for England, where they would put their lives on the line to free a country most of them had never seen.
 At home, volunteer civilians published newspapers, hosted radio shows, sold pins and badges and held high-society galas to support Free France.
-These Argentinians — who had strong historical and cultural ties to France — may have also seen in the French civil resistance echoes of their own situation: emerging fascist sentiment that would eventually boil over into a military coup.
+These Argentinians — who had strong historical and cultural ties to France — may have also seen in the French civil resistance echoes of their own situation and the emerging fascist sentiment that would eventually boil over into a military coup.

 The story, then, of how de Gaulle’s portrait ended up on the mantle of Guevara’s family home is also the story of how French expatriates and exiles and their Argentinian allies resisted fascism at home and abroad — and it begins with one mustachioed Frenchman.